MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 -   Override the monitor or rule as applicable for all objects of a particular class, a group, or a specific object.

--   Disable the monitor or rule if the issue isn't severe enough to warrant an alert and you do not need to be made aware of the specific situation being monitored.
+-   Disable the monitor or rule if the issue isn't severe enough to warrant an alert and you don't need to be made aware of the specific situation being monitored.

 -   Change the threshold of the monitor that is generating the alert if you want the underlying condition to be monitored, but the alert is being generated before the condition is actually a problem for your particular environment.